sharmaeklavya2/blog-source/content/posts/customize-macos.md

 ### Autocomplete using CoC

-I use [`coc.nvim`](github.com/neoclide/coc.nvim) for code autocompletion.
+I use [`coc.nvim`](github.com/neoclide/coc.nvim) for code auto-completion.
 You can view the key-mappings in `.vimrc`.
-`coc.nvim` comes with basic autocomplete, but for intelligent language-specific autocomplete, we need to [install extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#install-extensions) for those languages.
+`coc.nvim` comes with basic auto-complete, but for intelligent language-specific auto-complete, we need to [install extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#install-extensions) for those languages.
 E.g., for typescript and python, we need the `tsserver` and `pyright` extensions, which can be installed by running the following in vim: